How to send a letter to Santa in Germany

 Writing to the Weihnachtsmann via Deutsche Post

-Thanks to Deutsche Post’s powerful connections, every year children in Germany are granted a direct line to the man in red velvet in the weeks running up to Christmas.
+Thanks to Deutsche Post’s powerful connections, since 1984 children in Germany have been granted a direct line to the man in red velvet in the weeks running up to Christmas.

 From mid-November, Santa a.k.a the Weihnachtsmann employs the help of his elves and human Deutsche Post workers to open, read and reply to mail from children across the 16 federal states and another 59 countries beyond Germany's borders.
 In recent years, the majority of these letters have come all the way from China!